googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 Naming rules are pretty arbitrary, but we feel that consistency is more important than individual preferences in this area, so regardless of whether you find them sensible or not, the rules are the rules.

-All the subsections here are substantially different from the corresponding [GSG sections](https://google.github.io/styleguide/cppguide.html#Naming)
+All the subsections here follow the guidelines in the corresponding [GSG sections](https://google.github.io/styleguide/cppguide.html#Naming)

 #### General Naming Rules